 Unsuccessful completion of a pre-requisite course prevents entry into the next course.
-A student who earns either (a) an F, or (b) two l's (please see the "grading system" section) in one semester may be removed from his or her full-time schedule.
+A student who earns either 1) an F grade or 2) two I grades (please see the Grading Scale section) in one semester may be removed from his or her full-time schedule.
 This rescheduling is necessary to ensure that time is allowed to achieve intended learning outcomes.
 Academic advisors screen grades to identify individuals who will be rescheduled due to unsuccessful progress.

 Any student who has been "stopped out" (prevented from registering for the next semester's classes) will be advised by the Registrar as to what is needed to finish the degree.
 The student experiences no loss of credit and remains in good standing unless the GPA falls below the required minimum, in which case the student is placed on probation.
-Students who stop-out may have to take different or additional courses upon reentry into the program if there has been a curriculum change made during the period of stop out.
+Students who stop out may have to take different or additional courses upon reentry into the program if there has been a curriculum change made during the period of stop out.
 Financial aid status and tuition rate may be affected by a stop out.
 The student pays the current tuition upon reentry into the program.